Dreamland

 John Waters delivered the commencement speech to graduates of RISD in 2015, which is ironic since he was expelled from college himself!
 But Mr. Waters saw that as a qualifier, rather than a dis-qualifier, for giving advice to the next generation of artists and degenerates as they enter the art world and work force in earnest.

-Peppered with illustrations by Eric Hanson (who also created the cover for Role Models), Make Trouble is a transcription of that speech, and is a rousing rally cry to anyone looking to influence the minds of a young person the verge of their next stage in life.
+Peppered with illustrations by Eric Hanson, Make Trouble is a transcription of that speech, and is a rousing rally cry to anyone looking to influence the minds of a young person on the verge of their next stage in life.
 Or anyone who is ready to shake up the system!

 A 7" vinyl edition of John reading Make Trouble was issued exclusively by Jack White's Third Man Records in 2017.